Green group — WORDS PRONOUNCED DIFFERENT WAYS AS PROPER NOUNS

 Actually belongs to: PICK-UP ___

-while a game can be intense, this word is actually part of a phrase like 'pick-up game'
+while a game can be intense, in this context it refers to pick-up game, a phrase

 These words look like they belong in one group but actually fit somewhere else entirely.